 For more information on this feature, please visit the following page: Schedule End Time Explained

-These settings allow adjustments to the time each question is displayed to your participants and how long they have to answer.
+These settings allow you to adjust the time each question is displayed to your participants and how long they have to answer.

 Use Question Timer

 By default, the Question Timer is disabled when first creating a Poll.
 The Question Timer sets how long participants have to answer each question in your Poll.
 When the timer expires, the participant will no longer be able to answer the question.
-Participants can see the Question Timer counting down on both the Projector View and Mobile View.
+Participants can see the Question Timer counting down on both the Presentation View and Participant View.

 If the Question Timer is disabled, participants can take as long as you, the host, allow to answer a question.